Start a Building Metal Products Trading Business in Dubai

 Step 8: Open a corporate bank account with a UAE-registered bank

-Typical all-in costs for a basic free zone trading licence, including one visa and a flexi-desk arrangement, generally start from AED 15,000 to AED 25,000 per year, though businesses requiring warehouse space or multiple visas should budget accordingly.
+Typical all-in costs for a basic free zone trading license, including one visa and a flexi-desk arrangement, generally start from AED 15,000 to AED 25,000 per year, though businesses requiring warehouse space or multiple visas should budget accordingly.

 Licensing and Compliance Requirements

-Annual licence renewal with updated documentation
+Annual license renewal with updated documentation

 VAT registration if annual taxable turnover exceeds AED 375,000